Martinez lifts Boston 9-4; Rays pitch position player down 5 | New Country 923

 TRAINER’S ROOM

-Rays: INF Matt Duffy, out all season with a strained left hamstring, could be reinstated from the 60-day injured list Tuesday. … Cash said All-Star INF Brandon Lowe, sidelined by a right shin bone bruise since July 3, is “still a ways away” from returning. … INF Daniel Robertson (right knee inflammation) started a rehab assignment with Class A Charlotte and went 0 for 2 with a walk.
+Rays: Diaz left the game in the ninth after fouling a pitch off the inside of his left foot.
+He was sent for x-Rays after the game. … INF Matt Duffy, out all season with a strained left hamstring, could be reinstated from the 60-day injured list Tuesday. … Cash said All-Star INF Brandon Lowe, sidelined by a right shin bone bruise since July 3, is “still a ways away” from returning. … INF Daniel Robertson (right knee inflammation) started a rehab assignment with Class A Charlotte and went 0 for 2 with a walk.

 UP NEXT